Coolock parish (Church of Ireland): Towards union

 The Holy Well was covered over in the 1950s.

 Coolock was eventually placed in Union with Raheny in 1960.
-The Rector of Raheny was appointed in charge of both in March 1960, and the union was completed when he became Rector of Coolock in July of that year.
+The Rector of Raheny and its church All Saints' Church was appointed in charge of both in March 1960, and the union was completed when he became Rector of Coolock in July of that year.
 From then on, there was to be a rector in Raheny, a curate in Coolock (the first was appointed in 1963), two churches, and a shared school (now Springdale National School, Raheny).
 For over twenty years, the "Select Vestries" of the parishes were also united, but this ended in 1981.

 The united parish also holds the Church of Ireland chaplaincies of Beaumont Hospital, St. Joseph's Hospital and St. Francis Hospice.